EuanEdgar/EuanEdgar.github.io/src/sites/blog/content/posts/colour_wave/post.md

 }, { interval: 500 /* Time between iterations (ms)*/ })
 ```

-The reasons I _didn't_ do that are threefold:
+The reasons for these shortcomings are threefold:
 1. I made this for fun as a plain JS/HTML project and have then modified it to be runnable as part of this site.
 1. There was no planning involved in creating this - I just sat down and started to code.
 Ideas came and went and were abandoned on the side of the road.
 1. This project was completed hurriedly.
 There's only so much time I can dedicate to things like this and this writeup was supposed to be done a week ago.
 I had to decide that what I had was interesting enough to stand if not alone then alongside this rambling explanation.
 If I had more time, I would have written less code.

 If I do return to this project it might be interesting to implement it using the canvas element.
-If I were to do so I have no doubt that it would be more performant and allow for a higher resolution (Though I quite like its blocky nature), but that would only be the case if I implemented it correctly.
+If I were to do so I have no doubt that it could be more performant and allow for a higher resolution (Though I quite like its blocky nature), but that would only be the case if I implemented it correctly.
 I could just as easily spend days on code that is ultimately slower and produces a lower quality result than I have already.
 Also I am 100% sure that the background transitions would give me trouble.

 For now, I am going to leave this project alone.
 I have more ideas that I'd like to implement but I'm going to leave that for another time.
 Maybe if I give it some time to brew I may come up with some more interesting things to do with it